oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/oracle_ehr_to_fusion/connectivity-agent/connectivity-agent.md

 ## Introduction

-Before configuring the healthcare integration recipe, you must set up the Oracle Integration Connectivity Agent infrastructure.
+Before configuring the healthcare integration recipe, you must first set up the Oracle Integration Connectivity Agent infrastructure.
 The Connectivity Agent enables Oracle Integration to securely communicate with on-premises and locally hosted applications through a designated agent runtime installed within your network environment.

-In this section, you will first create an Agent Group in Oracle Integration, which acts as a logical container for managing one or more connectivity agents.
+In this section, you will begin by creating an Agent Group in Oracle Integration, which serves as a logical container for managing one or more connectivity agents.
 Creating the agent group also generates the OAuth client credentials required for secure authentication between Oracle Integration and the installed agent.

-After creating the agent group, you will download, install, and configure the Connectivity Agent on your local machine or server.
-Once installed, the agent will register with Oracle Integration and allow the MLLP adapter to listen for incoming HL7 messages from the Oracle Health EHR simulator.
+Next, you will download, install, and configure the Connectivity Agent on your local machine or server.
+Once the agent is installed and registered with Oracle Integration, it enables the MLLP adapter to listen for incoming HL7 messages from the Oracle Health EHR simulator.

 By completing this setup, you will establish the secure communication channel required for the healthcare integration flow.

 At the end of this lab, you will have:

 - Created an Agent Group in Oracle Integration
 - Installed and configured the Oracle Integration Connectivity Agent